stadibo/hydocker-jp/part3/ex3.7/why-docker.md

 Having the exact specifications of the environment for an application stored in a Dockerfile and an image on Docker Hub also means that the application environment is well documented and can be easily transferred from one system to another.
 Dependencies are contained and do not affect the environment of the computer or other containers.
 Therefore, when, for example, running a website each component can be separated into a container without needing to worry about conflicting dependencies between components.

 Continuous integration pipelines, such as Travis, Circle CI, and Jenkins, can make great use Docker.
-When a new version needs to be deployed it can be saved as a Docker image tagged with the version number and pushed to Docker Hub, from where it can be pulled by integration tools for building a, for example, a staging or production deployment.
+When a new version needs to be deployed it can be saved as a Docker image, tagged with the version number and pushed to Docker Hub, from where it can be pulled by integration tools for building a, for example, a staging or production deployment.

 ## Example